BenslimaneChama/HackBio-Internship/Stage 3/Readme.md

 For the confusion matrix, we obtained results of 1806 true negatives and 2889 true positives, values almost three times higher than the false predictions.

 ---------------
-## XGBoost With RFE = 6
+### XGBoost WITH RFE = 6
-Following the same steps, this time we used another model: XGBoost.
+Following the same steps, this time we used another model: *XGBoost* .
 This is one of the most powerful machine learning algorithms, offering increased accuracy and efficiency.
 Using an optimized gradient reinforcement technique, it reduces errors by using a reinforcement framework.
 It handles missing values well, prevents over-fitting through regularization and works efficiently on large datasets.
 Given its performance, we used it as the final model to maximize accuracy and refine our understanding of depression prediction.

 So here we selected 6 features, thanks to RFE, and then train our machine with them.
 The results show that XGBoost had chosen features which are very logical, and which would indeed have a great impact on the cause of depression (Age, Academic pressure, Study satisfaction, Dietary Habits, Suicidal thoughts, and Financial stress).